Santo Stefano al Monte Celio: Hungarian Chapel

-Unlike nationals of other European nations, Hungarians lacked a national church in Rome, because the old Santo Stefano degli Ungheresi in the Vatican was pulled down to make way for the sacristy of St Peter's Basilica in 1778.
+Unlike nationals of other European nations, Hungarians lacked a national church in Rome after the old Santo Stefano degli Ungheresi in the Vatican was pulled down to make way for the sacristy of St Peter's Basilica in 1778.
 As a compensation for the loss of the ancient church, Pope Pius VI built a Hungarian chapel in Santo Stefano Rotondo according to the plans of Pietro Camporesi.

-The Hungarian chapel is dedicated to King Stephen I of Hungary, Szent István, the canonized first king of the Magyars.
+The 'Hungarian chapel' is dedicated to Stephen I of Hungary, Szent István, the canonized first king of the Magyars.
 The feast of St Stephen is celebrated on 20 August.
 Hungarian pilgrims frequently visit the chapel.

 Hungarian experts took part in the ongoing restoration and archeological exploration of the church during the 20th century together with German and Italian colleagues.
 Notable Hungarian visitors were Vilmos Fraknói, Frigyes Riedl, and László Cs.
 Szabó, who all wrote about the history and importance of Santo Stefano.

 Recent archeological explorations revealed the late-antique floor of the church in the chapel.
 The floor is composed of coloured marble slabs and was restored in 2006 by an international team led by Zsuzsanna Wierdl.

 The frescoes of the chapel were painted in 1776 but older strata of paintings were recently discovered under them.